H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 5. **Retrieval and logging layer** – Processes that answer questions by drawing on the other layers, and that record which beliefs, datasets, regions, and services were involved in each answer.
 This layer is critical for inspection, contestation, and governance, because it makes visible how the system has actually used its knowledge.

 The chapter’s purpose is to articulate these layers as conceptual necessities.
-Later, instrument‑level chapters show how they are realized using PostGIS, belief tables, vector collections, registries, and orchestrated retrieval and routing services.
+Later, instrument‑level chapters show how they are realized using PostGIS, belief tables, vector collections, registries, and orchestrated retrieval and routing services in the live Ms. Jarvis deployment.

 ## How these foundations are realized (high‑level)